Login

 Where can you get funding if you don’t want to give up ownership of your ecommerce business or you need serious cash flow to compete and grow?
 In order to compete in a crowded market, ecommerce sellers need to find a funding solution that fits their unique short-term capital needs.
 To address the cash flow needs of ecommerce businesses, new financial companies have emerged with innovative products.
 Among them are subsidiaries of traditional lenders, online marketplaces, and even shipping companies.

-Ecommerce funding options include mainstream lenders and specialized lenders who understand ecommerce’s unpredictable sales, seasonal sales cycles, inventory requirements, and trends.
+Ecommerce funding platforms include mainstream lenders and specialized lenders who understand ecommerce’s unpredictable sales, seasonal sales cycles, inventory requirements, and trends.
 These lenders assess customers based on their potential, demonstrated by online sales, digital footprint, and ad performance metrics.
+By working with one, or several, of these funding options, you can increase your working capital to have access when you need it, regardless of your payout schedule.

 Merchant cash advances

 MCAs are popular because they don’t require a ton of paperwork, credit history, or business collateral.
-Applications are usually approved quickly because they are not loans.
-MCAs are also easy to pay back, with the percent deduction from sales made automatically by your credit card or payment processor.
-The provider of the MCA then collects directly from the account where your sales are deposited.
-It’s an easy, low risk funding option for both parties.
+Applications are also usually approved quickly because they are not loans.
+MCAs are easy and convenient to pay back, with a percent deducted from sales automatically by your credit card or payment processor.
+The provider of the merchant cash advance then collects directly from the account where your sales are deposited.
+It’s an easy, low risk funding option for both parties that ultimately can help increase your working capital when you need it the most.

-When would you use an MCA?
-They’re a lifeline if cash is tight but you have a short term cash crunch or opportunity.
+When would you use a merchant cash advance?
+They’re a great lifeline if you have a short term cash crunch or opportunity that requires additional working capital.
 Another example is seasonal businesses with high-demand or trendy products that need to invest enough to maximize sales and promotions during peak seasons.
 Additionally, MCAs can be a quick solution for grabbing market share by funding rapid expansion.

 Ecommerce loans